claceio/docs/content/docs/Plugins/Overview.md

         store.commit()
 ```

 Assume all the API calls had succeeded and then the `commit` fails.
-Since the `value` is not accessed and there is no plugin API call after the `commit` call, the Clace platform will raise the error after the handler completes since the `commit` had failed.
+Since the `value` is not accessed and there is no plugin API call after the `commit` call, the OpenRun platform will raise the error after the handler completes since the `commit` had failed.

 ### Overriding Automatic Error Handling